Tournament (medieval): High Middle Ages

 Parties hosted by the principal magnates present were held in both settlements, and preliminary jousts (called the vespers or premières commençailles) offered knights an individual showcase for their talents.
 On the day of the event, the tournament was opened by a review (regars) in which both sides paraded and called out their war cries.
 There was then a further opportunity for individual jousting carried out between the rencs, the two lines of knights.
 The opportunity for jousting at this point was customarily offered to the new, young knights who were present.

 At some time in mid-morning the knights would line up for the charge (estor).
 At the signal which was usually a bugle or herald's cry, the two knights would ride at each other and meet with levelled lances.
 Those remaining on horseback would turn quickly (the action which gave the tournament its name) and single out knights to attack.
 There is evidence that squires were present at the lists (the staked and embanked line in front of the stands) to offer their masters up to three replacement lances.
-The mêlée would tend then to degenerate into running battles between parties of knights seeking to take ransoms, and would spread over several square miles between the two settlements which defined the tournament area.
-Most tournaments continued until both sides were exhausted, or until the light faded.
+The mêlée would tend to degenerate into running battles between parties of knights seeking to take ransoms and would spread over several square miles between the two settlements which defined the tournament area.
+Most tournaments continued until both sides were exhausted or until the light faded.
 A few ended earlier, if one side broke in the charge, panicked and ran for its home base looking to get behind its lists and the shelter of the armed infantry which protected them.
 Following the tournament the patron of the day would offer lavish banquets and entertainment.
 Prizes were offered to the best knight on either side and awarded during the meals.